microsoft/AL-Go/Scenarios/settings.md

 $parameters.ProjectSettings | Out-Host
 ```

+> [!NOTE]
-**Note:** You can also override existing AL-Go for GitHub delivery functionality by creating a script called f.ex.
+> You can override existing AL-Go for GitHub delivery functionality by creating a script called f.ex.
 DeliverToStorage.ps1 in the .github folder.

 Here are the parameters to use in your custom script: